GilleM/Travel-reviews/README.md

 The username of the user who added the destination is added at the end of the card.
 ![pic](testing/created_by.JPG)

-After deleting the destination, we can see it dissappears from our profile and the flash message informs us about how destination was deleted.
+After deleting the destination, we can see it disappears from our profile and the flash message informs us that the destination was deleted.

 ![pic](testing/destination_deleted_from_my_profile.JPG)
 ![pic](testing/destination_successfully_deleted.JPG) <br/><br/>